 1. Kitty is Over-Enthusiastic When Playing

-A common perception is that cats sleep a lot.
-They do.
-But they are also dynamic balls of energy, especially when they are younger.
+It is common knowledge that cats sleep a lot.
+And, while they do, they are also dynamic balls of energy, especially when they are younger.
 When cats are in a playful mood, they enjoy bounding about, playing, and demanding activities.

 2. Your Cat Attacks You in Fear Mode

-Like many animals, when a cat is experiencing extreme anxiety or fear, it can turn to aggression.
-This is purely defensive, and usually occurs when it feels trapped or threatened.
+Like many animals, a cat experiencing extreme anxiety or fear can turn to aggression.
+This is purely defensive and usually occurs when they feel trapped or threatened in any way.
+Whether they are in actual danger is irrelevant.
+What is important is how they feel in the moment and how you handle it.

 Several things can cause fear in a cat.
-It might be another animal, a noise, or a visitor… anything, really.
-What’s important here is that your cat doesn’t feel it can escape or avoid the threat.
+It might be another animal, a noise, a trip to the vet or a visitor — anything, really.
+What’s important here is that your cat doesn’t feel like it can escape or evade the threat.
 So how do you avoid these situations?

-If you know that a new situation may cause stress, it’s important to prepare both the cat and the space.
+- Introduce new pets or spaces to them at a slow pace – If you know that a new situation may cause stress, preparing both the cat and the space is important.
 Go through the process of introducing new pets properly.

-Create a “safe space” where your cat can retreat if you feel that the reaction is inevitable.
-This might be as simple as creating a high perch or an isolated room.
-Provide escape routes and let your cat know they’re there.
+- Create a “safe space” where your cat can retreat to – Sometimes, a fearful or anxious situation is unavoidable, for example, a new pet, baby, or a big move.
+If you feel that their reaction is inevitable, a safe space might be as simple as creating a high perch or an isolated room.
+You should also provide escape routes and let your cat know they’re there as an extra precaution.

 3. Your Cat May Have a Medical Issue

-Speaking of your vet, there is a possibility that your kitty has an underlying medical problem.
-While we never like thinking about it, we must realize that cats can’t communicate that they’re in pain or have a hidden injury.
+Speaking of vet visits, there is a possibility that your kitty has an underlying medical problem.
+While it’s not fun to think about, as a pet owner, you must realize that cats have their way of communicating pain or injury.

-In most cases, pain or anticipation of pain may be causing your cat to strike out.
+In most cases, pain or even just the anticipation of pain may be causing your cat to strike out.
 The best advice is to seek help from a vet, especially if this behavior is new or out of character.

 4. There May Be Latent Sexual Aggression Behaviors